The sharper edge to traveling in Asia

 Museum & soapy massage the same day: a must for Bangkok museum-goers?

 Over the past several months, veteran Bangkok museum-goers have been raving to WoWasis about a museum experience that might be unique to Bangkok: a morning visit to a museum, followed by an afternoon soapy body-to-body massage.
-This occurs because the venerated Suan Pakkad Museum and the Chao Phya 2 and J One soapy massage parlors [...]
+This occurs because the venerated Suan Pakkad Museum and the Chao Phya 2 soapy massage parlor are a mere […]

 Read the rest of this entry »